Daniel-Mazzilli/9-1-front-end-portfolio-project/readme.md

 ---
 1. Clone this repository to your local machine.
 2. Navigate to the cloned repository's directory on your command line.
-3. Open up the repository in VSCode, by typing in the command **code .**
+3. Open up the repository in VSCode, by typing in the command code .
-4. Select the option **Go Live** bottom right corner of VSCode.
+4. Select the option **Go Live** at the bottom right corner of VSCode.
 5. Now you may make your first search using the search form, or simply view a random item by selecting the view random item option.

 ### User Stores